antor940/AFKBot/README.md

 	* "botOptions" : Options for the bot.
 		* "username" : A name for the bot, if the server has online-mode set to true, it's the e-mail.
 		* "password" : Password of the account, if the server has online-mode set to false, you can leave it as null.
+		* "msgToWhisper" : Custom message to reply to whispers.
 	* "announcements" : Options for the announcements.
 		* "windowsAnnouncements" : true/false.
 Receive notifications from Windows if something happens to the bot.
 		* "discordBot" : Options for the Discord Bot.